 TiSA has been seen as a response to strong corporate pressure.
 It is certainly backed by some of the world’s biggest corporations, such as Microsoft, Google, IBM, Walt Disney, Walmart, Citigroup and JP Morgan Chase and there are concerns that, not only are such corporations putting massive pressure on negotiators to influence the content of TiSA, but there is little resistance to such pressure (http://www.euractiv.com/section/public-affairs/news/report-lobbyists-heavily-influencing-tisa-negotiations/).

 Those behind TISA believe that governments should not provide services, but should instead (minimally) regulate services provided by private and commercial entities operating in a global market.
 For this to happen, existing public services need to be privatised.
+Opponents of TiSA see that opening up public services to profit-making will reduce social well-being and decrease efficiency as private providers have higher costs and demand higher returns for their shareholders.

 A central aim of TiSA is to provide all foreign providers of services access to domestic markets on the same terms as domestic suppliers while restricting governments’ ability to regulate, purchase and provide services.
 This would bring a fundamental shift in the regulation of many public (and privatised) services from serving the public interest to serving the interests of private, foreign corporations.